Gravitational waves from seesaw assisted collapsing domain walls: Introduction

 \section{Introduction}

 The observation of neutrino oscillations across different experiments has established the presence of sub-eV scale neutrino mass and large leptonic mixing \cite{ParticleDataGroup:2024cfk}.
 As the Standard Model (SM) of particle physics can not accommodate non-zero neutrino mass and mixing, several Beyond Standard Model (BSM) proposals have been proposed to address the same in the last few decades.
 The simplest among them is the type-I seesaw mechanism \cite{Minkowski:1977sc, GellMann:1980vs, Mohapatra:1979ia,Sawada:1979dis,Yanagida:1980xy, Schechter:1980gr} where the SM is extended by at least two copies of heavy right-handed neutrino (RHN).
 Another appealing feature of the seesaw mechanism is the explanation of the baryon asymmetry of the Universe (BAU) \cite{ParticleDataGroup:2024cfk, Planck:2018vyg} via leptogenesis \cite{Fukugita:1986hr}.
 The BAU is another observed phenomena which the SM fails to address due to its inability to satisfy the Sakharov's conditions \cite{Sakharov:1967dj} in required amount.
 In type-I seesaw implementation of leptogenesis, out-of-equilibrium decay of the heavy RHNs generate a non-zero lepton asymmetry first which gets converted into BAU via electroweak sphalerons \cite{Kuzmin:1985mm}.
 While seesaw models have these appealing features, they are often difficult to probe at experiments.
 Canonical seesaw models explaining neutrino data and BAU via leptogenesis typically operate at a very high scale, away from direct experimental reach in foreseeable future.
 For example, successful leptogenesis with hierarchical RHNs requires the seesaw scale to be $\gtrsim 10^9$ GeV, known as the Davidson-Ibarra bound \cite{Davidson:2002qv}.
-While TeV scale leptogenesis is possible with quasi-degenerate RHNs \cite{Pilaftsis:2003gt}, they are often difficult to probe due to tiny Yukawa couplings.
-In view of these, several recent attempts also considered the possibility of probing high scale seesaw indirectly via stochastic gravitational wave (GW) observations \cite{Dror:2019syi, Blasi:2020wpy, Fornal:2020esl, Samanta:2020cdk, Barman:2022yos, Huang:2022vkf, Dasgupta:2022isg, Okada:2018xdh, Hasegawa:2019amx, Borah:2022cdx, Borah:2022vsu, Barman:2023fad, Borah:2023saq}.
+While TeV scale leptogenesis is possible with quasi-degenerate RHNs \cite{Pilaftsis:2003gt}, they often require tiny Yukawa couplings.
+However, in the presence of additional approximate symmetries or textures, it is possible to have larger Yukawa couplings \cite{Shaposhnikov:2006nn, Kersten:2007vk, Moffat:2017feq}, which keeps such scenarios within reach of future experiments \cite{Klaric:2020phc, Drewes:2021nqr, Hernandez:2022ivz}.
+As such direct detection prospects remain absent for high scale seesaw, several recent attempts also considered the possibility of probing high scale seesaw indirectly via stochastic gravitational wave (GW) observations \cite{Dror:2019syi, Blasi:2020wpy, Fornal:2020esl, Samanta:2020cdk, Barman:2022yos, Huang:2022vkf, Dasgupta:2022isg, Okada:2018xdh, Hasegawa:2019amx, Borah:2022cdx, Borah:2022vsu, Barman:2023fad, Borah:2023saq}.
 In these works, the sources of stochastic GW were considered to be cosmic strings \cite{Dror:2019syi, Blasi:2020wpy, Fornal:2020esl, Samanta:2020cdk, Borah:2022vsu}, domain walls (DW) \cite{Barman:2022yos, Barman:2023fad,Saikawa:2017hiv,Roshan:2024qnv,Bhattacharya:2023kws,Blasi:2022ayo,Blasi:2023sej, Borah:2024kfn, Borboruah:2024lli} or bubbles generated at first order phase transition \cite{Huang:2022vkf, Dasgupta:2022isg, Okada:2018xdh, Hasegawa:2019amx, Borah:2022cdx, Borah:2023saq}.